Dalakoti07/web-dev/coding-math/README.md

     - some of the z axis transition was flaky and thats why we sorted it
     - bubble effect
     - spiral animation
+episode 24
+    - 3d spiral
+episode 25
+    - 3d square which will translate